mikezalik/urbanMoon/README.md

 - WCAG 2.0 Level AA Compliance
 - VoiceOver Rotor: the Rotor is a commonly used feature that allows for more efficient web browsing by listing common elements like headings, links, and images.
 To maximize this feature I ensured that the page had proper heading structure.
-- Details and Summary Elements: use of the details and summary elements provide interactivity without the use of JavaScript to hide content.
-- Emoji: they are accessible to screen readers.
+- Emoji: these are also accessible to screen readers.

 ## Tech Used 💻